 Dermatology at Boulder Medical Center

 She earned her Bachelor of Arts in International Studies from Boston College, graduating magna cum laude as a member of the Alpha Sigma Nu Honor Society.
-She pursued her medical studies at the University of Pennsylvania, graduating in the top ten of her class and was a member of the Alpha Omega Alpha Medical Honor Society.
-She then moved to Denver to complete her internship at Presbyterian St. Luke’s Hospital, followed by her dermatology residency training at the University of Colorado.
+She pursued her medical studies at the University of Pennsylvania, graduating in the top ten of her class, and was a member of the Alpha Omega Alpha Medical Honor Society.
+She then moved to Denver to complete her internship at Presbyterian St. Luke’s Hospital and her dermatology residency training at the University of Colorado.

 As a dermatologist, Dr. Peart is inspired by the “reward of seeing someone’s skin condition improve dramatically and knowing how much that improvement brings a new sense of self-confidence and improves that person’s daily quality of life.”